quantinterview/quantinterview.github.io/_posts/2017-7-17-How-Quant-Jobs.md

 [Source](http://www.quantuniversity.com/)

-Be prepared.
 Generally, a quant recruiter is looking for a candidate who knows:

 - Math
 - Stats (Machine Learning)